 Gestalt roughly translates as "an organized whole that is perceived as more than the sum of its parts."
 I was given formal training under Betty Cannon, Ph.D an master/teacher of Gestalt and Existential Therapy.
 Both Gestalt Therapy and Existential Therapy are centered in the "here" and "now."
 Both approaches see that through understanding the present moment experience - we can also begin to understand and make meaning of the rest of our lives.
 I will often make use of "experiments" to bring conceptual things into the room.
 Within the course of therapy we may spend some time getting the context of who you are and the obstacles we are facing, but as soon as possible I want to get us up and moving, and find creative ways to get a felt sense of things.
 Existential Therapy has grounding principles that couple well with Gestalt - particularly that finding meaning (or wholeness) is a central theme to most people's lives.

-I have a lot of personal experience, training, and perspectives but none of that is as important as what you bring to the table.
-Client directed means you get to decide what to explore and we'll never need to go a direction in our work that you don't want to go.
-I will bring in new ideas, fresh perspectives, and experiential experiments, but whether these are things you want to try on are always up to you.
+This means the process is always under your control, but I will also be steering us into the fruitful places where growth happens.
+Client centered means you get to decide what to explore and we'll never need to go a direction in our work that you don't want to go.
+But on the other hand, Therapist directed means I will bring in new ideas, fresh perspectives, experiential experiments, and sometimes direct you to go places that might be vulnerable or on the edge of comfort.

 Somatic means "relating to the body, especially as distinct from the mind."
 Although traditional talk therapy has its merits, it's considered a "top down" approach that only scratches the surface of who we are.
 We were more like animals for hundreds of thousands of years before we were the humans we are today.
 The brain is mostly designed in regards to our ancient ancestors rather than the thin neocortex layer on top.
 That top layer is the part of you who turns things into stories, and enables us to talk about (or talk about talking about) our dramas in life.
 But trauma takes place in the lower regions of the brain, and this means that accessing that inner animal requires a "bottom up" approach, rooted in the body's present moment wisdom.